santanupattanayak/santanupattanayak.github.io/2025-08-04-Alignment-in-LLMs.md

 The hyperparameter $\beta$ balances the reward maximization objective and the objective to prevent too much deviation of the model parameters from the SFT model capture through the KL divergence of the policies.
 The reward for completion $$y$$ given query $$x$$ which we have denoted by  $$r_{\phi}(x,y)$$ is generally computed from a trained reward model.
 Since the reward model assigns a score at the end of the completion of $$y$$ there isn't any reward after each token generation.

+## Training the Reward Model

+Instead of taking the feedback of the users to a completion based on a given query as the reward in alignment or RLHF, a reward model is trained.